aiman-ami/pkr-depreciation-analysis/README.md

 This question has two answers, depending on whether inflation was driven by currency movement or by domestic factors.

-**Years where inflation spiked despite a stable rupee** these show supply shocks and energy prices play an independent role:
+**Years where inflation spiked despite a stable rupee:** these show supply shocks and energy prices play an independent role:

 | Year | Depreciation | Inflation | Likely Driver |
 |---|---|---|---|